 Worried you’re not going to get your landing page right on the first attempt?
 Guess what?
 That’s likely what’ll happen — and that’s okay.

-When it comes to marketing, you hardly ever hit a home run on the first try.
+You hardly ever hit a home run on the first try when it comes to marketing.
 Not only do the industry’s experts know they need to split test, but they also understand that it’s in their best interest to test everything, even if the landing page does perform well in its first iteration.

 What exactly should you test?
 Here are some suggestions: